 5. Build Your Resume & Skills

-Building a great resume is necessary for landing internships or future jobs.
+Building a great resume is necessary for landing internships or jobs along your future career path.
 For those who haven't graduated just yet, volunteering can also help you stand out when applying for scholarships!
 Companies and colleges love to see volunteer work on a job candidate's resume because it helps to show that the candidate puts others first.
 It may even increase your chances of being selected.